wso2/docs-is/en/docs/guides/password-mgt/challenge-question.md

     ![forgotten-password-option](../../../assets/img/guides/forgotten-password-option.png)

-3. Enter the user name as `Alex` and if multiple recovery options are displayed, select the **Recover with Security Questions** option.
+3. Enter the user name of the newly created user and if multiple recovery options are displayed, select the **Recover with Security Questions** option.

     ![recover-password-security-question-option](../../../assets/img/guides/recover-password-security-question-option.png)